2019-2020 ACC Basketball Preview

 Last season, Virginia utilized one of the most suffocating defenses (5th in fg% defense, 4th in 3pt.% defense) as well as one of the most efficient offenses (39th in fg%, 7th in 3pt.%, and 5th in assist to turnover ratio) in college basketball on their way to more than making up for their first round upset two years ago.
 Unfortunately, the Cavaliers were quick to learn that there are usually roster consequences for winning a National Championship, and Tony Bennett will now be left to defend a title without the 3 players that scored 83.6% of Virginia’s points in the Final Four.

 With Jerome and Guy gone, Kihei Clark will be the only player with traditional point guard skills on the roster.
 Clark was a revelation as a freshman, providing a steady hand to direct the offense and pressuring ball handlers before teams had a chance to get into their offense.
 Offensively, Clark is more of a functional point guard than a playmaker; while he can hit an open 3 (37.8% 3pt. once his wrist brace was removed) and occasionally slip into the paint, he isn’t going to beat people off the dribble often or create his own shot.
 Without Jerome, Guy, and Hunter, other players will need to step up to make things happen.
 Freshman Casey Morsell, a top 50 recruit, may be forced to serve as the backup point guard by default, even though he is definitively a shooting guard.
 Although he's 6-3 and has limited athletic ability, Morsell can create his own shot and doesn’t look to pass often.
 While he could struggle when forced to run the offense, he will at least be a solid fit for the Cavaliers defensively.
 Two more inexperienced wings will compete with Morsell to start with Clark.
 6-5 Junior College All American Tomas Woldetensae could be an important player due to his ability to create space and get off his own midrange and perimeter jump shot.
 Along with Morsell, he may be the best bet to make something happen on his own as the shot clock winds down (and with Virginia, that is a common occurrence) the way that Jerome, Hunter, and Guy did last season.
-Redshirt freshman Kody Stattmann will be better prepared to contribute after taking a year to add strength; at 6-7, his offensive game could eventually resemble Guy’s at the offensive end.
+Kody Stattmann will be better prepared to contribute after being a noticeably lean freshman; at 6-7, he should contribute through perimeter shooting and passing by the time he graduates.

 While the backcourt has become very young, Mamadi Diakite’s decision to return leaves Bennett with a long and athletic veteran frontcourt.
 Jay Huff could become the most visible member of the team as a high flying, 3 point shooting, post scoring, smooth passing, shot blocking, 7-1 junior center.
 Unfortunately, he isn’t a perfect fit for Bennett’s defense; his lateral movement is poor and he has difficulty changing direction, so he can get behind people cutting to the basket, although he can partially make up for it with his shot blocking ability.
 Stamina may be an issue as well, but his offensive capabilities should become very important for a Virginia team attempting to remain efficient at the offensive end.
 Diakite, the breakthrough player of last year’s NCAA Tournament run, will be particularly important for Huff because of how much ground he is able to cover defensively.
 After flashing potential throughout his first three seasons, Diakite finally put everything together in the Tournament, averaging 10.5 points, 8.2 rebounds, and 2.7 blocks per game.
 He’s a fun player to watch score in the post and he should benefit from playing in space, while his shot blocking and out of area rebounding should make him a candidate for the ACC all defensive team as a senior.
 6-8 senior Braxton Key will complete the loaded starting frontcourt.
 Key made an impact on the Championship game with 10 rebounds, but he has much more to offer offensively and will get more opportunities to show his perimeter skills in the wake of last year’s big 3.
 Bennett will have young frontcourt depth as well.
 A second 7 footer, redshirt freshman Francisco Caffaro, should be ready to contribute in the post after a medical redshirt.
-He offers a sturdier build and moves his feet better defensively than Huff, and he’s an imposing post scoring threat.
-Freshman Kadin Shedrick may have the most NBA potential on the team; at 6-11, he’s a mobile shot blocker and effective out of area rebounder with excellent range on his jump shot.
-However, Shedrick is young for his class, enters college at just 200 pounds, and the defensive responsibilities in Bennett’s pack line defense seem to be more difficult for big men to pick up immediately, so there may be a 1 year delay before he can be effective at the collegiate level.
+He offers a sturdier build than Huff, and he’s an imposing post scoring threat.

 Tony Bennett has had three or more players with point guard skills for years, but he will now be left with just one, and the newcomers cannot possibly be expected to shoot as well as Guy, Jerome, and Hunter; offensive efficiency is going to drop, (of course, I thought the exact same thing last year after Devon Hall’s graduation and UVA won a National Title, but this is a much bigger change) although with skilled big men and almost everyone able to stretch the floor to some degree the drop may not be precipitous.
 Defensively, Bennett’s pack line could have occasional lapses early on with so many new faces, but should eventually return to what is now traditional dominance.
 Another significant Tournament run will be difficult unless a newcomer or two thrive late in the shot clock, but Virginia should again be among the premiere teams in the ACC and provide a tough matchup in March.